A Hard Pill to Swallow

 “Those people have such an interesting culture.”
 Which people exactly?

-If I had a pound for every time, I heard someone avoid using obvious words to describe people based on skin colour, I could retire.
+If I had a pound for every time I heard someone avoid using obvious words to describe skin colour—likely out of fear of causing offence, I could retire.

-I get it, society (mainly White) has been so reluctant to talk about race (an arbitrary classification of human based on physical features), because of the difficult histories we share and because racism continues to cause much harm).
-Plus no one wants to be labelled ‘racist’.
-Never mind the fact that race is a social construct!
-No wonder people get themselves tied in knots.
+I get it.
+Society (mainly White society) has been so reluctant to talk about race, an arbitrary classification of humans based on physical features, because histories are painful and racism continues to cause real harm.
+No one wants to be labelled “racist,” and misunderstandings about the racism definition only add to the discomfort.
+Add in unconscious bias and lack of cultural humility, and no wonder people tie themselves in knots.

 Take the time to study your own racial identity.
-Most (but not all) ethnic minorities need to do this (to some degree) to understand why they face racism.
-But most White people do not.
-Mainly because we have been conditioned to see White as normal and everyone else as abnormal.
+Most ethnic minorities have had to do this to understand why they face racism.
+Many White people, however, have not—mainly because society has conditioned us to see White as “normal,” and everyone else as “other.”
+This impacts diversity and inclusion at work more than we admit.

 You MUST read about the Stages of Racial Identity Development.
-This framework is fascinating and offers a way for us all to better get to know ourselves and develop empathy for others.
+This framework is fascinating and offers a way for us all to better understand ourselves, build empathy, and strengthen inclusion in the workplace.

 Image: (Integrated Model John and Joy Hoffman)

-The truth that can be distilled from studying your racial identity is:
+The truth that emerges when studying racial identity:

 Do you know how much this excites me?

-Let us all use our ability to think for ourselves and provide our own education on who we are to create a better society.
+Let us all use our ability to think for ourselves, reflect deeply, and create a more inclusive society—beginning with ourselves.

-- If you’re White, you do not have to face systemic racism, so this may be difficult to understand
+If you’re White, you don’t face systemic racism, so deeper learning is essential.

-- Learn about your own racial identity to understand the psychology of race and racism
+Explore your racial identity to understand the psychology behind race and racism.

 As always, I wish you nothing but the best on this journey.

 P.S.
-If you have already read this link, here it is again.
-Trust me, it’s potentially life changing for you.
+If you’ve already read this link, here it is again.
+Trust me, it has the potential to be life-changing.

 Talking about racism can seem difficult and uncomfortable.
 This CPD accredited course provides a foundational education on racism to help to increase racial literacy which includes building confidence to speak about and deal with issues concerning race.
 It provides a language through which meaningful conversation can take place (particularly in the workplace).